 Picture this: you’re hard at work on a project and its deliverables.
-Suddenly, you get an ask from a cross-functional stakeholder to add an additional deliverable.
-You didn’t quite plan on it, but it’s easy enough to do, so you agree.
+Suddenly, you get an ask to add another deliverable.
+It wasn’t in the original plan, but it’s easy enough to do, so you agree.
 Then, after a few days, another email.
 Suddenly, instead of being on track, your project is delayed and unsuccessful.

 What you’re experiencing is scope creep—and it can happen to the best of us.
 In this article, you’ll learn all you need to know about what causes scope creep and how you can avoid it.